jackyzha0/quartz/content/notes/342-assignment-01.md

 # Experiment 2: RANSAC for Homography Estimation
 QUESTION: How does the choice of RANSAC threshold affect the speed of homography estimation in highly detailed images?

-HYPOTHESIS: As the RANSAC threshold increases the efficiency of homography estimation in highly detailed images increases

-Homography esimation in highly detailed images is faster with higher RANSAC thresholds

-Higher RANSAC thresholds result in faster homography estimation for highly detailed images

-Higher RANSAC thresholds for homography estimation in highly detailed images are more efficient

-In highly detailed images, homography estimation using higher RANSAC thresholds is faster/more efficient
+HYPOTHESIS: In highly detailed images, homography estimation using higher RANSAC thresholds is faster/more efficient

 EXPERIMENT DESIGN: